Advance-fee scam: Pet scams

 This is a variation of the online sales scam where high-value, scarce pets are advertised as bait on online advertising websites using little real seller verification like Craigslist, Gumtree, and JunkMail.
 The pet may either be advertised as being for-sale or up for adoption.
-Typically the pet is advertised on online advertising pages complete with photographs taken from various sources such as real advertisements, blogs or wherever else an image can be stolen.
+Typically, the pet is advertised on online advertising pages complete with photographs taken from various sources such as real advertisements, blogs or wherever else an image can be stolen.
 Upon the potential victim contacting the scammer, the scammer responds by asking for details pertaining to the potential victim's circumstances and location under the pretense of ensuring that the pet would have a suitable home.

 By determining the location of the victim, the scammer ensures he is far enough from the victim so as to not allow the buyer to physically view the pet.
 Should the scammer be questioned, as the advertisement claimed a location initially, the scammer will claim work circumstances having forced him to relocate.
 This forces a situation whereby all communication is either via email, telephone (normally untraceable numbers) and SMS.

 Upon the victim deciding to adopt or purchase the pet, a courier has to be used which is in reality part of the scam.
 If this is for an adopted pet, typically the victim is expected to pay some fee such as insurance, food or shipping.
 Payment is via MoneyGram, Western Union or money mules' bank accounts where other victims have been duped into work from home scams.

 Numerous problems are encountered in the courier phase of the scam.
-The crate is too small and the victim has the option of either purchasing a crate with air conditioning or renting one while also paying a deposit, typically called a caution or cautionary fee.
+The crate may be said to be too small, and the victim has the option of either purchasing a crate with air conditioning or renting one while also paying a deposit, typically called a caution or cautionary fee.
 The victim may also have to pay for insurance if such fees have not been paid yet.
-If the victim pays these fees, the pet may become sick and a veterinarian's assistance is sought for which the victim has to repay the courier.
+If the victim pays these fees, the pet may be said to have become sick, and a veterinarian's assistance is sought for which the victim has to repay the courier.

 Additionally, the victim may be asked to pay for a health certificate needed to transport the pet, and for kennel fees during the recuperation period.
-The further the scam progresses, the more similar are the fictitious fees to those of typical 419 scams.
+The further the scam progresses, the more similar the fictitious fees are to those of typical 419 scams.
 It is not uncommon to see customs or like fees being claimed if such charges fit into the scam plot.

 Numerous scam websites may be used for this scam.
-This scam has been linked to the classical 419 scams in that the fictitious couriers used, as are also used in other types of 419 scams such as lotto scams.
+This scam has been linked to the classical 419 scams in that the fictitious couriers used are also used in other types of 419 scams such as lotto scams.